I've been exploring ways to produce less waste while traveling. Why, you might ask?

 However, there are plenty of other options out there, which can probably be found in your local coffee or tea shop.

-Along with hot beverages, use your cup for juices, smoothies, or even in lieu of plastic cups on public transport.
+Along with hot beverages, use your cup for juices, smoothies, or even instead of plastic cups on public transport.

 5. Be Imaginative with Your Leftovers

 If you're out eating and find yourself in the position where you're rapidly filling up, don't just abandon the food left on your plate.

 One way of personally combatting this is to order smaller portions – a cup instead of a bowl of soup or a main without a starter.

 If you find you can't finish all that is set down in front of you, ask for a doggy bag, and don't be afraid to bring your own container to ask restaurant staff to fill for you.